 Jump feet first into water over the head in depth, level off, and begin swimming.
 Swim 75 yards in a strong manner using one or more of the following strokes: side stroke, breast stroke, trudgen, or crawl.
 Then swim 25 yards using an easy resting back stroke.
 The 100 yards must be swam continuously and include at least one sharp turn.
-After completing the swim, rest by floating for about one minute.
+After completing the swim, rest by floating.